 - a.
-Sited to increase the use of, and be integrated with, the waterfront experience; - Located in areas supported by mobility hubs, curbside management, and pedestrian amenities to support multimodal access throughout Tidelands; and - c.
+Sited to increase the use of, and be integrated with, the waterfront experience; - b.
+Located in areas supported by mobility hubs, curbside management, and pedestrian amenities to support multimodal access throughout Tidelands: and - c.
 Complementary to other visitor-serving attractions.

-Development-related signage shall not impede or detract from public views of the coast.
+WLU Policy 4.2.4 Development-related signage shall not impede or detract from public views of the coast.
 Signage shall be consistent with Chapter 4, Baywide Development Standards, and other District signage guidelines.

-Development shall include wayfinding signage to inform the public of nearby waterside promenades, scenic vista areas, and key public areas and amenities such as docks, piers, and beaches.
+WLU Policy 4.2.5 Development shall include wayfinding signage to inform the public of nearby waterside promenades, scenic vista areas, and key public areas and amenities such as docks, piers, and beaches.